prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 .. parsed-literal::

     @> The atoms supplied to calcChannels contain protein atoms only.
-  @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.27s.
+    @> Substituted 3766 atoms with 23638 homogeneous balls of radius 1.52 Å in 0.18s.
-  @> Delaunay tessellation of 23638 points constructed in 0.86s.
+    @> Delaunay tessellation of 23638 points constructed in 0.75s.
-  @> Surface and inner simplices filtered in 0.33s.
+    @> Surface and inner simplices filtered in 0.29s.
-  @> Surface cavities: 336 found, 40 deeper than min_depth=1.5 Å and kept, in 0.29s.
+    @> Cavities: 336 found, 40 deeper than min_depth=1.5 Å and kept, in 0.21s.
     @> Returning surface cavities
     @> Saving surface cavities to test_surf_cav.pqr.
-  @> Surface cavity calculation completed in 1.87s.
+    @> Surface cavity calculation completed in 1.53s.

 To display the identified surface cavities, similarly to the channel identification, we need to use VMD_ to create the model for visualization